women spending time alone enjoying a shower and self care time.

 10. Take a Digital Break

 Digital devices are an important part of our lives.
 It is becoming more common to see people using their phones, tablets, and laptops in almost every aspect of their lives.
-These devices can be addicting and take away from the time spent with loved ones or working on projects.

 Take a digital break by disconnecting for at least an hour each day.
-This will help you to stay grounded and allow you to spend time with your loved ones.
+This will help you stay grounded and allow you to spend time with your loved ones.

 Many people today seriously need digital breaks to fully take in the outside world.
 It’s the only way they are able to experience the environment around them more, enjoy the moment they’re in, and live life without distraction or interruption by unimportant notifications.